 Sustainability

 In 2024, one of the primary ways we see manufacturers innovating is through the use of more sustainable materials.
 In the case of travel pants, this often comes in the form of recycled fabrics, more responsible production practices (including the elimination of harmful chemicals used in water-repellent and UV-resistant treatments), and an emphasis on the ethical treatment of workers (look for a “Fair Trade” certification).
 Many companies also utilize the bluesign system for sourcing materials responsibly.
 Patagonia is a clear leader in the sustainability movement, but brands like Vuori and Outdoor Research have also made a sizable effort to reduce their footprint.
+Smaller cottage brands such as Seed and Alder are also excellent companies to support if this is important to you.
 In the end, we really appreciate when companies go the extra mile in being transparent about their production practices and environmental footprint.

 Women's travel pants (sitting in cafe in Patagonia)